masc-ucsc/docs/docs/livehd/13-style.md

 ## Error handling and exceptions

 Use the Pass::error or Pass:warn for error and likely error (warn).
-Internally, error generates and exception capture by the main lgshell to move to the next task.
+Internally, error generates an exception captured by the `lhd` driver to move to the next task.

 ```cpp
 Pass::error("inou_yaml: can only have a yaml_input or a graph_name, not both");